Grants and Applications

 - Organization must commit to at least 3 years of monitoring and reporting on the outcomes of the project.

-- Projects must fall under one of these categories that are aligned with the Millennium Development Goals: water & sanitation, universal education, child and maternal health, agriculture & economic development, human trafficking, women's empowerment, health and nutrition, orphan care, HIV/AIDS crisis.
+- Projects must fall under one of these categories that are aligned with the Sustainable Development Goals: water & sanitation, universal primary education, child and maternal health, agriculture & economic development, human trafficking, women's empowerment, health and nutrition, orphan care, HIV/AIDS crisis.

 - Projects must be in countries classified as "low or medium development" nations by the United Nation’s Human Development Index.